JamesWhiteSnow/FairLight/README.md

 On Git Hub, we will introduce how to reproduce the results of our experiments in the paper.

-For details of our method, please see our [original paper](https://ieeexplore.ieee.org/abstract/document/9969874) at the 2021 58th ACM/IEEE Design Automation Conference (DAC).
+For details of our method, please see our [original paper](https://ieeexplore.ieee.org/abstract/document/9969874) at IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (IEEE TCAD).

 Welcome to cite our paper!